 Large Walkout Vinyl Deck On Mountain

-An extremely large walkout vinyl deck was about the only design option for this building site.
+A huge walkout vinyl deck was about the only design option for this building site.

 What do you do when you are perched precariously on a north-facing mountain slope in a location where winter rain is measured in feet?

 You better cover that deck in something that can handle the rain and dampness.
 It would be best if you also considered building a deck large enough to give you some valuable space to live.

 So that is what the intent of this deck was.